1 - About Lucille

 The linked post details some useful information for how Eclipse users can use the same .xml for their code formatting on Eclipse IDE.

-4.2 - Developing New Connectors
+4.2 - Developing New Components

 Introduction